MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-q-and-a.md

         ![Red underlined term in the Q&A question box](media/end-user-q-and-a/power-bi-q-and-a-red.png)

-    - If none of the definitions is correct, try another term or select the red underlined word to ask the report owner to add the word.
+    - If none of the definitions are correct, try another term or select the red underlined word to ask the report owner to add the word.

         ![Typing a question in the Q&A question box](media/end-user-q-and-a/power-bi-q-and-a-owner.png)